horga83/shellChatGPT/README.md

 Set option -c to start the chatbot via the text completion endpoint and record the conversation.
-This option accepts various models, defaults to \`text-davinci-003' if none set.
+This option accepts various models, defaults to `text-davinci-003` if none set.

 Set option -cc to start the chatbot via the chat endpoint and use the turbo models.

 Set -C (with -cc) to resume from last history session.

-Option -e sets the \`edits' endpoint.
+Option -e sets the `edits` endpoint.
 That endpoint requires both INSTRUCTION and INPUT prompts.
-This option requires setting an \`edits model'.
+This option requires setting an `edits model`.

 Option -i generates images according to PROMPT.
 If first positional argument is a picture file, then generate variation